criteo/criteo-api-sdk-generator/README.md

 ## Github Actions
-Each time a push is done, three separate actions for each of the languages are fired -
+Each time a push is done, three separate actions for each of the languages are fired :
 - Generate Java Sources
 - Generate PHP Sources
 - Generate Python Sources

 Each of workflows generates output for a respective language.

+There is also Generate All Sources action that is runnable on demand from Actions tab.

+After running a workflow:
+* artefacts will be generated and available for download.
+* Postman collections will be generated and published.

+### Postman collections
 Postman collections are generated only within Github Actions.

-Postman generation workflow doesn't save artifacts, but instead publishes them directly  to the Criteo space on Postman.
+The Postman generation workflow doesn't save artifacts, but instead publishes them directly  to the Criteo space on Postman.
 If you would like to run Postman workflow generation locally you can also use [nektos/act](https://github.com/nektos/act) to ease automation and testing.